kuljeet-Singh/CardView/README.md

 The attributes of the card view are:<br>
 •	cardBackgroundColor : Defines the background color of the card.
 The default attribute “background” doesn’t have any effect on card.<br>
 •	cardElevation : Defines the elevation.
 Elevation here refers to how high a card is in relation to the frame layout.
 The default attribute “elevation” doesn’t have any effect on card.<br>
-Elevation further have an attribute which is:
+Elevation further have an attribute which is:<br>
-<t>	1) cardMaxElevation : Defines the max elevation.
+    1) cardMaxElevation : Defines the max elevation.
 It is a Boolean expression.
 Hence, it must be set true.<br>

 •	cardCornerRadius : Defines the corner radius of the card.
 More the magnitude more circular will be the corners of the card.
 It also further attributes like: